flokk.

 Comedor Familiar at Teotitlán Market

 The small village market has a row of family-run food stalls serving freshly made tlayudas, memelas, and tasajo to locals and visitors, with handmade tortillas pressed and cooked to order.
-It is an af
+It is an affordable and unpretentious lunch that feels a world away from the tourist restaurants in the city.

 food_and_drink